eaCe/magics/README.md

 ### `$width` and `$width()`

+Get or set the width of an element.

 ```html
 <div x-data x-text="$width"></div>
 <div x-data x-init="$width('200px')"></div>
 ```

 ### `$height` and `$height()`

+Get or set the height of an element.

 ```html
 <div x-data x-text="$height"></div>